Ninety-Nine Journeys punctuated by

 Artuccino’s bookish observation

-The Book of Forgotten Authors is a book about books, and Books About Books is one of my favourite genres.
-I have the hardback edition, and when I’ve finished reading it, it will take up one book space on my bookshelf.
-My bookshelf space is precious, and limited; reserved for “special” books only.
-Twelve spaces on my shelves are taken by Books About Books, and they sit there because I’ll dive into their pages occasionally, over the years, to reacquaint myself with their gems.
+The Book of Forgotten Authors is a Bibliomemoir, a book about books, one of my favourite genres.
+I have the hardback edition, and when I’ve finished reading it, it will take up one precious book-space on our bookshelf.
+Our bookshelf space is limited; reserved for “special” books only.
+At least twelve of our book-spaces are taken up by Bibliomemoirs, where they wait patiently for my return to enjoy their treasures.
+Over the coming years I’ll dive into their pages to reacquaint myself with their gems.

 Sometimes I think I enjoy reading book descriptions and bio’s about authors, as much as I enjoy reading the books, and that is why, for me, this book is a great read.
-It’s intriguing and it leads me down fascinating pathways.
+It’s filled with book descriptions and author’s that have been forgotten.
+An intriguing journey leading me down fascinating pathways.

 Listed below are some of the books I’ve added to my To Be Read List as a direct result of reading Christopher Fowler’s book:

 |When Last I Died by Gladys Mitchell|